The beginner’s mindset

 Was the prompt clear?
 What context was missing?
 What levers can you change?

-Most of the time, the model isn't the limit.
-Your prompt is.
-Your context is.
-Your patience is.
-With the bottleneck-is-me stance, the same frustrating moment turns into a small lab: which lever would have changed the result?
-Each answer is a piece of edge other people aren't collecting — they've already decided the tool is bad.
+Most of the time the model isn't the limit — your prompt is, or your context, or your patience.
+With the bottleneck-is-me stance, the same frustrating moment turns into a puzzle: which lever would have changed the result?
+Each answer is an edge others aren't collecting; they've already decided it's the tool's fault.

 Every failure is a rep

 Treat each disappointment like a chess puzzle: try something, notice what actually worked, update your repertoire.
-One a day and the curve climbs — slowly, then all at once.
+One a day and the curve climbs.
+You won't feel it in a week; you'll feel it in a quarter.

 One chess puzzle a day, and the curve climbs.